Nickvack/ghl_api_docs/tester_guide.md

 - *"Make a booking page that shows my calendar's open slots and lets people book a call."*
 - *"Create a page where I can search my contacts by name."*
 - *"Add a button that sends a welcome text message to a new lead."*
+- *"After someone books, log a note on their contact and create a follow-up task for me."*
+- *"Build a quote page that lists my products and prices so I can put together an estimate."*

 The AI already has a full instruction sheet for this app (the technical companion to this guide), so it knows exactly how to connect everything.